 A technically gifted playmaker with a devastating left foot, the Argentine attacking midfielder was tipped for greatness at Tottenham before falling from grace in 2021.

-Spurs sent him to Villarreal on a short-term loan to reignite his career last season, hoping he could reminisce the Premier League of his burgeoning talent this term.
+Spurs sent him to Villarreal on loan to reignite his career.

-How’s that for the club’s fourth-record signing?
-Instead of following a then-relegated Newcastle United side to the EFL Championship, Moussa Sissoko joined Tottenham in 2016 for just over £31m.
+How’s that for the club’s fifth-record signing?
+Instead of following a then-relegated Newcastle United side to the Championship, Moussa Sissoko joined Tottenham in 2016.

-The 32-year-old box-to-box midfielder became a cult hero and a fan favourite, racking up over 140 appearances for Spurs, whom he helped reach the iconic 2019 Champions League final.
+The box-to-box midfielder became a cult hero and a fan favourite, racking up over 140 appearances for Spurs, who he helped reach the iconic 2019 Champions League final.